gustafl/youtube-blacklist-chrome-extension/README.md

-# BlackList for YouTube
+# Blacklist for YouTube

-A Google Chrome extension for blacklisting users on YouTube.
+A Google Chrome extension for blacklisting dumb people on YouTube.